Tree formulas, mean first passage times and Kemeny's constant of a Markov chain: Loose ends and further references

 \subsection{Spanning trees and other models}

 Spanning trees are closely related to various mathematical models.
 The connection between uniform spanning trees and loop-erased random walks has been discussed in Section \ref{wiltree}.
 Here we list two more examples. \begin{itemize} \item Temperley \cite{Temp1,Temp2} established a bijection between spanning trees of a square grid and perfect matchings/dimer coverings of a related square grid.
-This bijection was extended to general planar graphs by Burton and Pemantle \cite{BurtonPe}, and Kenyon et al. \cite{KPW}.
-As an analog of Kirchhoff's matrix tree theorem for enumerating spanning trees, Kasteleyn-Temperley-Fisher's theory \cite{Kast,TempFi} expresses the number of dimer configurations in a graph in terms of the determinant of the {\em Kasteleyn matrix}.
-We refer to Wu \cite{Wu} and Kenyon \cite[Section $3$]{Kenyonlec} for further development. \item Dhar et al. \cite{Dhar,MDphi} constructed a bijective map between spanning trees of a graph and recurrent sandpiles on that graph.
+This bijection was extended to general planar graphs by Burton and Pemantle \cite{BurtonPe}, and Kenyon, Propp and Wilson \cite{KPW}.
+As an analog of Kirchhoff's matrix tree theorem for enumerating spanning trees, Kasteleyn--Temperley--Fisher's theory \cite{Kast,TempFi} expresses the number of dimer configurations in a graph in terms of the determinant of the {\em Kasteleyn matrix}.
+See Wu \cite{Wu} and Kenyon \cite[Section $3$]{Kenyonlec} for further development. \item Dhar \cite{Dhar}, and Majumdar and Dhar \cite{MDphi} constructed a bijective map between spanning trees of a graph and recurrent sandpiles on that graph.
 This map is not unique, and an alternative bijection was provided by Cori and Le Borgne \cite{CoriLe}.
 See J\'{a}rai \cite{Jarai} for development on sandpile models.
-Recently, Kassel and Wilson \cite{KasselWilson} has developed a new approach to computing sandpile densities of planar graphs by using a two-component forest formula of Liu and Chow \cite{LiuChow}. \end{itemize}
+Recently, Kassel and Wilson \cite{KasselWilson} have developed a new approach to computing sandpile densities of planar graphs by using a two-component forest formula of Liu and Chow \cite{LiuChow}. \end{itemize} See also Sokal \cite{Sokal} for how spanning trees arise as the limit of {\em $q$-Potts model} as $q \rightarrow 0$, and Bogner and Weinzierl \cite{BW10} for the use of spanning trees in the quantum field theory.